Ukraine pushes to reclaim Bakhmut, fighting on fallen city's flanks

 Ukraine pushes to reclaim Bakhmut, fighting on fallen city’s flanks

 Soldiers from the 3rd Assault Brigade prepare to fire mortar rounds at a base between Klishchiivka and Kostyantynivka on Wednesday.
-MUST CREDIT: Photo for The Washington Post by Ed Ram (Ed Ram/For The Washington Post)
+(Ed Ram/For The Washington Post)

 TORETSK, Ukraine - Everything was set for a nighttime mortar attack by a Ukrainian special forces team close to the Russian front line.

-A four-man squad assembled a fire base in the blasted remains of a kindergarten in a village near here, about 18 miles south of Bakhmut, while another reconnoitered nearby.
+A four-man squad assembled a fire base in the blasted remains of a building in a village near here, about 18 miles south of Bakhmut, while another reconnoitered nearby.

 The moon was up.
 The night was still.
 The sky was clear - all excellent conditions to pinpoint a mortar strike or float a drone so close to Russian front lines that incoming Ukrainian artillery could be heard whistling on the ride down.

-“We will find them with the drone, and we will hit them,” said Lisnyk, the Ukrainian special forces team leader, who requested to be identified by his call sign in keeping with military protocol.
+“We will find them with the drone, and we will hit them,” said Lisnyk, the leader of the Ukrainian special forces team - the Security Service of Ukraine’s Alpha Unit - who requested to be identified by his call sign in keeping with military protocol.
 “If we don’t find them, we’ll look elsewhere.”

 But the team’s first drone to go up went missing, perhaps lost to Russian jammers, and they decided not to risk another - the second time within two days that bad weather or bad luck slowed their effort to reclaim the eastern city of Bakhmut in an inch-by-inch battle on its flanks.